- BTI Communications Group

 The decryption key provided by attackers to release your business from ransomware may not work.

-Once criminals are aware that you are willing to pay for ransom your business may be retargeted by them or other cybercriminals.
+Once criminals are aware that you are willing to pay for ransomware removal your business may be retargeted by them or other cybercriminals.

 Ransomware will cost you more than money